Scottish Child Payment conditions have changed. In some cases, you can get a payment for every child you look after who's under 16.

 Scottish Child Payment helps towards the costs of supporting your family.
 It's a weekly payment of £25 that you can get for every child you look after who's under 16 years of age.
 You'll get the payment every 4 weeks if your application is successful.

 Scottish Child Payment is one of the 5 family payments you may be able to get from Social Security Scotland, along with Best Start Grant and Best Start Foods.

 It's up to you what you choose to spend the money on.

 Scottish Child Payment does not affect any other UK or Scottish Government benefits that you, or any person in your household, currently get.
-If you want to know how Scottish Child Payment might affect local council allowances or grants, such as the Scottish Welfare Fund, you can contact your local council.
+If you want to know how Scottish Child Payment might affect local council allowances or grants, you can contact your local council.

 You can read more about double claims, or call Social Security Scotland free on 0800 182 2222.

 There is a problem

 Thanks for your feedback